 Another common legend states that he defied the Roman emperor’s orders and secretly married couples to spare the husbands from war.”

-Moving forward a few centuries, a Valentine’s Day we may recognise started around the 14th Century and is referred to in a poem by Geoffrey Chaucer.
+Moving forward a few centuries, a Valentine’s Day and its celebration that we may feel more familiar with started around the 14th Century and is referred to in a poem by Geoffrey Chaucer.
 By the 1500s, sending romantic messages, verses and poems became popular, both in person and anonymously, and records show that by this time the 14th February was formally referred to as a ‘festival of love’.